CSU Policies and Regulations

 2. suffer substantial emotional distress.

-See further information in Chico State's sexual misconduct violence prevention and education statement, Notice of Nondiscrimination (which includes Myths and Facts about Sexual Violence), and Survivor's Rights and Options, at Chico State's Title IX website.
+See further information in Chico State's sexual violence prevention and education statement, Title IX Notice of Nondiscrimination (which includes facts and myths about sexual violence), and Victim's Rights and Options Notice, at Chico State's Title IX website.

 Whom to Contact If You Have Complaints, Questions, or Concerns